 Traditions and customs are a valuable part of family life.
 But I never want to ruin their significance because they don’t happen exactly when or how they “always have before.”
-To make sure we still celebrate what’s behind the tradition, our family tries to do a holiday audit in which we reevaluate what works for everybody and how we can get the best enjoyment and connection with one another.
+To make sure we still celebrate what’s behind the tradition, our family tries to do a holiday audit.
+To help us let go of holiday expectations, we re-evaluate what works for everybody and how we can best enjoy and connect with one another.

 When a dear friend did a holiday audit, she discovered that half of the traditions she stressed over weren’t important to her family.
 So she simplified her holiday schedule and menu.

 My family and I enjoy celebrating Thanksgiving together, but when I did an audit, I realized there was nothing special about the fourth Thursday in November, other than it being considered a national holiday.
 I realized we can celebrate Thanksgiving whenever it works for our family.